hutch120/fundoss/README.md

 `[fun-doss]` a funding option to shine a light on OSS packages by informing business of the value OSS provides.

-We commit to **NEVER** selling advertising or providing any data to 3rd parties.
+We commit to **NEVER** selling advertising or provide any data to 3rd parties.
 This project is OSS, you can view the upload code used which uploads the email address configured in package.json and the package names that have fundoss enabled.
-This data is then used to send an email to the email address with funding options.
+This data is then used to generate an OSS **Value Board** and (if provided) send an email to the Product Owner with a **Value Statement**.
 That's it.

-**No data is sent without the permission of the Project Owner** This permission is granted by the addition of an email address to `package.json` e.g. `{ "fundoss": "support@business.com" }.
-A message to prompt adding this configuration is output to the developer terminal if this information is missing.
+**No identifiable data is sent** Permission to send an email is given when it is added to `package.json`

+A message to prompt adding an email is output to the developer terminal if this information is missing.

 ## Product Developers

-Please help support OSS by enabling us to inform your business about the amazing OSS packages used by your company.
-Enter the support or sales email address into your products package.json so we can inform your business about the many benefits of OSS and why they should support OSS.
-And if that's not enough... let us inform you, the developer, of the valuable work, like major updates to these OSS packages looking for support.
-Enter your email to get informed of package updates.
+Please help support OSS by enabling us to inform your business about the amazing value OSS packages used by your company provide.

+Enter the support or sales email address of the product into package.json so we can inform your business about the many benefits of OSS and why they should support OSS.

-*package.json*
+Edit `package.json` and add the following line and adjust the email address.

 ```
 {
-    "fundoss": "support@business.com",
+    "fundoss": "support@product.com"
-    "fundoss-developer": "tech@business.com"
 }
 ```

+**fundoss**

+Email address used to send a **Value Statement**

 ## OSS Developers

-Add `fundoss` to your project and let us raise awareness of your OSS package to business and create an economic model for your OSS package to thrive.
+Add `fundoss` to your package and let us raise awareness of your OSS package to business and create an economic model for your OSS package to thrive.

+If you exclude --dev fundoss will collect usage stats in the product's production environment (assuming the package is also used in the product dependancies.)

 ```
 yarn add fundoss --dev